dananjohnson/dana-v3/src/notes/2018-01-16-new-website-who-dis.md

 title: New website, who dis?
 ---

-I first launched [my personal website]({{ site.url }}) two and a half years ago.
+I first launched my personal website two and a half years ago.
 It was the first website I’d ever created from scratch, and I built it in plain old HTML, CSS, and JS to learn as much as I could about web development.
 No templates, no databases, no Bootstrap.
-I’d recently made the commitment to become a full-time freelance designer, and I needed to figure out what the hell I was doing!
+I’d recently made the commitment to become a full-time freelance designer, and I needed to figure out what the hell I was doing{% endExcerpt %}!

 Fast forward to the start of 2018 and so much has happened since then.
 I’m still standing as a freelancer, which is an accomplishment in and of itself.
 Moeko and I started [Sloop Creative](http://www.sloopcreative.com/) in 2016, and have been providing non-profits and small businesses with thoughtful, vibrant design and illustration work since.
 I designed a bunch of [print publications](/projects/print-publications/) and [book covers](/projects/book-covers).
 I built an open access [online repository](/projects/apadana/) for a 2,000-page translation of early Buddhist poetry.
 I experimented with a novel approach to [documenting recipes for breadbaking](/projects/breadbaking/).